LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 follows the guidance
 [above](https://github.com/LAION-AI/Open-Assistant/blob/main/docs/docs/guides#writing-prompts-initial-prompts-or-prompter-replies).

 The other labels are largely self-explanatory.

 Spam should be reserved for intentionally low effort or low quality prompts.

+It is usually fine to go closer to "Ordinary" than "Creative" unless there is obvious creativity shown.
+The same goes for "Serious" compared to "Humorous".

 ## Ranking and Classifying Answers